Zasaimster/ContainerObserver/README.md

 2) Local Kubernetes deployment using minikube
 3) Distributed Kubernetes deployment

-Metrics are tracked using cAdvisor, Prometheus, and Grafana.
+Metrics are tracked using cAdvisor, kube-state-metrics, Prometheus, and Grafana.
 Each subdirectory provides further explanation in their READMEs to quickly onboard observability tools.